Banking

 If you work with an accountant or bookkeeper and use Found for your business banking needs, you can easily collaborate with your accountant, right from your Found account.
 With accountant access, your bookkeeper or accountant will be able to view and edit your account activity, categorize your expenses, and access your Schedule C form.

-Still waiting on outstanding invoices from work that you did this year?
-Now’s a good time to follow up with your customers to make sure they pay—ideally before January 1.
+Did you spend too much time tracking down outstanding invoices at the end of the year?
+Now’s a good time to revisit your invoicing system.
 Most self-employed people use the cash method of accounting, which just means that you report your income as it’s paid, not when the work was performed.
-For example, if you run a cleaning business, and cleaned a house in December of 2023, but weren’t paid for it until January 2024, you’d report that income on your 2024 tax return, not on your 2023 tax return.
+For example, if you run a cleaning business, and cleaned a house in December of 2023, but weren’t paid for it until January 2024, you’d have to report that income on your 2024 tax return, not on your 2023 tax return.

 Found’s free invoicing tools help you keep tabs on your invoices, effortlessly.
 Not only can you see when your invoices are viewed or paid, you can also set up payment reminders for your clients.

-If you want to hire a CPA to prepare your taxes and you aren’t already working with one, you’ll want to start reaching out now.
-Many in-demand CPAs cap the number of clients each tax season.
+Based on your answers, consider what changes you can make to improve your tax filing experience next year.
+If you found the process stressful, confusing, or time-consuming, it may be worth hiring a Certified Public Accountant (CPA).
+If you aren’t already working with one, you’ll want to start reaching out as many in-demand CPAs cap the number of clients each tax season.
 The longer you wait, the harder it will be to find someone accepting new clients.
-Tax time is already stressful enough, so don’t add to the stress by waiting until the last minute.

 Found can help you streamline and simplify contractor and freelancer payments, including generating PDFs of 1099-NEC forms for your contractors.
 With one click, you can export 1099-NECs for the prior tax year.
 All you have to do is share them with your contractor and the IRS.